-Simplicity Studio® 5 (SSv5)'s Hardware Configurator uses the Configurator perspective.
+Simplicity Studio® 5 (SSv5)'s Hardware Configurator for 8-bit devices uses the Configurator perspective.
 This perspective is tailored specifically for use with Hardware Configurator to initialize MCU peripherals.
 Special views in this perspective allow peripheral registers to be configured.

 The available editors in a Configurator project are as follows:

 Peripherals: Used to configure hardware peripherals such as ADCs, Timers, LEUART, PCAs, and so on.

 Port I/O: Used to configure the pin locations, crossbar, and port pins.
 This editor is open by default for a new project.

 Mode Transitions: Used to define different MCU peripheral initialization states, such as DefaultMode, RESET, and other optional modes (example: LowPower mode).
 This editor can also be used to define transitions between states.

 The Hardware Configurator automatically validates register configuration values.
 Occasionally changes to the configuration can cause errors or warnings.
 These clear as soon as the cause is addressed.